pingidentity/terraform-provider-pingone/docs/resources/application.md

 Required:

 - `key_id` (String) A string that represents a PingOne ID for the issuance certificate key.
 The key must be of type `ISSUANCE`.
+Must be a valid PingOne Resource ID.

 <a id="nestedblock--oidc_options--cors_settings"></a>